Azure/azure-sdk/docs/clang/design.md

 ### Network requests

-Since the client library clangly wraps one or more HTTP requests, it is important to support standard network capabilities.
+Since the client library cleanly wraps one or more HTTP requests, it is important to support standard network capabilities.
 Asynchronous programming techniques are not widely understood and the low level nature of C provides an indication that consumers may want to manage threads themselves.
 Many developers prefer synchronous method calls for their easy semantics when learning how to use a technology.

 {% include requirement/MUST id="clang-apisurface-be-thread-safe" %} be thread-safe.
 Individual requests to the service must be able to be placed on separate threads without unintentional problems.

-{% include requirement/MUST id="clang-apisurface-syncandasync" %} support both synchronous and asynchronous functions, utilizing `libuv` for async support.

-{% include requirement/MUST id="clang-apisurface-identifyasync" %} ensure that the consumer can easily identify which functions are async and which are synchronous.

 When an application makes a network request, the network infrastructure (like routers) and the called service may take a long time to respond and, in fact, may never respond.
 A well-written application SHOULD NEVER give up its control to the network infrastucture or service.